jeremymailen/kotlinter-gradle/README.md

 The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

-The `fileChunkSize` property configures the number of files that are processes in one Gradle Worker API call.
+The `fileBatchSize` property configures the number of files that are processes in one Gradle Worker API call.

 ### Customizing Tasks